btstu/catHealth/README.md

 3. Upload a clear image of the affected area
 4. Submit the form and wait for the AI to generate a diagnosis
 5. Review the results and follow the recommended actions
+6. Optionally share the wellness plan via email using our deliverability-optimized email templates

+## Email Deliverability Improvements

+CatHealth uses optimized HTML email templates to improve deliverability and reduce the chance of emails ending up in spam folders:

+- **Proper HTML Structure**: All emails include proper HTML, HEAD, and BODY tags following email best practices
+- **Responsive Design**: Table-based layouts that work well across email clients
+- **Authentication Emails**: Custom Supabase templates for sign-up, magic link, and password reset emails
+- **Wellness Plan Emails**: Professional, branded emails for sharing wellness plans
+- **Plain Text Alternatives**: All HTML emails include plain text alternatives for better deliverability

+### Customizing Supabase Email Templates

+To use the custom email templates with Supabase:

+1. Go to your Supabase Dashboard
+2. Navigate to Authentication → Email Templates
+3. Update each template (Sign Up, Magic Link, Password Reset) with the HTML templates provided in `utils/email-templates.ts`
+4. Save your changes

 ## Important Notes